When breastfed babies are given an artificial nipple to drink

 When a baby breastfeeds, he/she can regulate the amount of milk flowing

 from the breast, but a bottle flows more rapidly.
-If Baby has been
+If the baby has been

 exclusively or partially bottle-fed and then expected to breastfeed, he/she might refuse to take the breast.
 This is sometimes called a "nipple

-then Baby might not want to drink from the breast anymore, because drinking
+then the baby might not want to drink from the breast anymore, because drinking

 from the bottle is so much easier.